blocksds/sdk/docs/content/tutorial/basic/backgrounds/index.md

 The introduction of [this chapter of Tonc](https://gbadev.net/tonc/regbg.html) may be interesting to read.

+To use your graphics in a DS you need to convert them.
+You can do this in many ways, but the most convenient way is to keep your images as regular images (like PNG or JPG files) and to convert them at build time with specific conversion tools.
+You could export them directly from your graphics design program, but that is less maintainable, and it's likely you will forget to update the converted data after updating the image.
+Unfortunately, there isn't a single graphics conversion tool that lets you do everything.

+Most BlocksDS examples use [grit](https://blocksds.skylyrac.net/grit/index.html), which comes with BlocksDS by default, and it's supported by the default Makefiles for the most common conversions.
+However, it doesn't support every graphics conversion that you may want.
+[SuperFamiconv](https://github.com/Optiroc/SuperFamiconv) and [ptexconv](https://github.com/Garhoogin/ptexconv) can do things that grit can't, so it's a good idea to know the differences between them.
+If you're curious about it, check the [comparison table](#17-graphics-conversion-tools) now, but you should wait for now, as most differences are very specific.

 ## 2. 2D video modes

 Both graphics engines of the DS can display up to 4 backgrounds per screen.
 The